Saraiki cuisine: Dishes

 Sohan halwa is a traditional specialty of southern Punjab, particularly Multan, such as Hafiz sohan halwa.
-It is a halwa dessert that is prepared by boiling a mixture of water, sugar, milk and cornflour until solidified.
+This halwa dessert is prepared by boiling a mixture of water, sugar, milk and cornflour until solidified.
 Saffron is used for flavoring while ghee is used to prevent it from sticking to the pan.
-Almonds, pistachios and cardamom seeds are added as additives.
-The southern Punjab cities of Dera Ghazi Khan, Bahawalpur, Uch Sharif and Mailsi are also known for their sohan halwa products.
+Almonds, pistachios and cardamom seeds may be added.
+Dera Ghazi Khan, Bahawalpur, Uch Sharif and Mailsi are also known for their sohan halwa products.

-Kulfi, falooda, locally made rose-flavoured ice cream, and gola are popular during summer.
+Kulfi, falooda, locally made rose-flavoured ice cream, and gola are commonly eaten during summer.

 Sweet rice cooked with jaggery, known as gurr ala bhat or gurr walay chaawal, is a common household dessert.
 Zarda rice is common for special occasions and festivals.
-Other Pakistani desserts and sweets such as siwayyan, gulab jaman, barfi, firni, kheer, and ras malai are also popular.
+Pakistani desserts and sweets common in the region include siwayyan, gulab jaman, barfi, firni, kheer, and ras malai.

-Malpura, kachori, and katlama are popular breakfast items which are consumed usually with suji halwa.
+Malpura, kachori, and katlama are common breakfast items usually eaten with suji halwa.